 Federal Direct Subsidized Stafford/Ford Loans: These are low-interest loans made by the U.S. Department of Education, through SUNYIT, directly to the student.
-Interest, which is currently fixed at 6.8 percent, is paid by the government while the student is in school.
+Interest is paid by the government while the student is in school.
 The amount a student can borrow is based upon financial need (see Applying for Financial Aid) and cannot exceed \$3,500 for freshmen, \$4,500 for sophomores, \$5,500 for juniors or seniors, and \$8,500 for graduate students per academic year.
 Because you can't borrow more than your cost of attendance minus any expected family contribution and financial aid you're receiving, you may receive less than the maximum amounts.
-All Direct Loan borrowers are charged an origination fee which goes to the government to help off-set the costs of the program.
+All Direct Loanborrowers may be charged an origination fee which goes to the government to help off-set the costs of the program.
 SUNYIT will use your loan to pay your charges and will give you any remaining money for living expenses.
 Repayment of the loan begins six months after you cease to be a half-time student and is made directly to the federal government.

 Federal Direct Unsubsidized Stafford/Ford Loans: A borrower's unsubsidized loan amount is determined by calculating the difference between the borrower's cost of attendance for the period of enrollment and the amount of estimated financial assistance, including the amount of a subsidized loan for which the borrower qualifies.
-The maximum a student can apply for per academic year when combined with the Federal Direct Subsidized Loan is as follows: dependent undergraduates - \$3,500 for freshmen, \$4,500 for sophomores, \$5,500 for juniors or seniors; independent undergraduates - \$7,500 for freshmen, \$8,500 for sophomores, \$10,500 for juniors or seniors, and \$20,500 for graduate students per academic year.
+The maximum a student can apply for per academic year when combined with the Federal Direct Subsidized Loan is as follows: dependent undergraduates - \$5,500 for freshmen, \$6,500 for sophomores, \$7,500 for juniors or seniors; independent undergraduates - \$9,500 for freshmen, \$10,500 for sophomores, \$12,500 for juniors or seniors, and \$20,500 for graduate students per academic year.
 Because you can't borrow more than your cost of attendance minus any financial aid you're receiving, you may receive less than the maximum amounts.
-Interest is currently fixed at 6.8 percent, must be paid or capitalized by the student from the date the loan is disbursed.
+Interest must be paid or capitalized by the student from the date the loan is disbursed.
 Unsubsidized loans will be disbursed the same as the subsidized loans.

 Federal Direct Parent Loans for Undergraduate Students (PLUS): PLUS loans are for parents of dependent students who want to borrow to help pay for their children's education.
-Upon credit approval, a parent can borrow an amount not to exceed the student's estimated cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
-Repayment of the loan begins within 60 days of the last disbursement of the funds.
+Upon credit approval, a parent canborrow an amount not to exceed the student's estimated cost of attendance minus any estimated financial assistance the student has been or will be awarded during the period of enrollment.
+Repayment of the loan begins within 60 days of the last disbursement of the funds unless a borrower contacts direct lending to arrange a deferment or forbearance.